rkingery/sm-mentorship/useful-links.md

         - Most useful for those doing computer vision projects.
     - Sequence Models: https://www.coursera.org/learn/nlp-sequence-models
         - Most useful for those doing NLP or time series projects.
+    - Classification Vector Spaces in NLP: https://www.coursera.org/learn/classification-vector-spaces-in-nlp
+        - Useful for people trying to break into NLP jobs.
+There are several follow-ons to this course as well.
 - Fastai: These are very good for learning state of the art ML quickly, from top-down / applied point of view.
 The bolded ones are most useful.
     - **Classical Machine Learning:** http://course18.fast.ai/ml
     - **Deep Learning 1:** http://course.fast.ai/